Rent safe and private dog parks hosted by locals

 Find a safe place to practice skijoring

 Most flat terrain is a good option for skijoring, provided there’s enough snow cover – but many cross-country skiing spots (both official tracks and nature loops) either don’t allow dogs entirely or restrict them to certain times.
-Chances are you’ll have the best luck with multi-use, dog-friendly trails or fields!
+Chances are you’ll have the best luck with multi-use, dog-friendly fields or trails for skijoring!

 Can’t find any public parks well-suited to your new hobby?
 You might be able to find a Sniffspot that’s perfect for skijoring practice.
-Some of our hosts provide private areas that are plenty big enough to give it a go.
+Some of our hosts provide private areas that are plenty big enough to give cross country skiing a go.

 You can search for Sniffspots near you on our listings page!